yorkbill/get-support/faq.md

 {: #planned_maintenance_gs}
 {: faq}

-You can check for upcoming maintenance from your dashboard in the {{site.data.keyword.cloud}} console at least once every 24 hours.
+You can check for upcoming maintenance from your dashboard in the {{site.data.keyword.cloud}} console at least one time every 24 hours.
 You can use one of the following options:

 * Check out the Planned maintenance widget on the [Dashboard](https://cloud.ibm.com){: external}, and click **View events** to view all planned maintenance.
 * Go directly to the [Status - Planned maintenance page](https://cloud.ibm.com/status?selected=maintenance){: external}.